Over

 are built with the same brace patterns and Old World assembly processes.

-The distinctions are found in the choice of materials, trim, and
+The distinctions are found in the choice of materials, trim, the

-the amount of time spent on the voicings and the type of neck construction.
+amount of time spent on the voicings, and the type of neck construction.

 The Master models and Model 1a have in common a neck that is very